 But I am not smug.
 I have work to do.
 Perhaps this being the most important and final piece of this puzzle of happiness: the digging up of the dead.

-Last week a picture popped up on Facebook taken by my old editor Ed Douglas, the words ‘ANDY K RIP’ on the high road up from Hebden bridge, Yorkshire.
-I know Hebden bridge, know that road quite well, having driven it many times, having had a girlfriend who’s mum and dad lived not far from there.
+Last week a picture popped up on Facebook taken by my old editor Ed Douglas, the words ‘ANDY K RIP’ on the high road up from Hebden Bridge, Yorkshire.
+I know Hebden bridge, know that road quite well, having driven it many times, having had a girlfriend whose mum and dad lived not far from there.
 It was meant to be funny, sending that picture to me, like spotting an obituary of someone who shares your name.
 Instead my mind, one happy moment of seeing it, I twisted the picture into a knot in my head, knocked me sideways a little, putting me into a weird mood all day.
-It reminded me of her, that girlfriend, someone who I thought, well told myself, had finally become less than a stranger.
+It reminded me of her, that girlfriend, someone who I thought, well-told myself, had finally become less than a stranger.
 Can you see what I did there, I betray myself, and it’s important that we see the truth of the dead in what we say, do, think, not in what we believe.

 I wondered what it meant, these words on the road, kind of my name, what was the story of those letters on the tarmac.
 Was it a joke, or was aimed at me, written for me to see?
-It was an irrational thought I know, but then so are many things we think, we have soft human minds, not ones machine hard, we should not judge.
+It was an irrational thought I know, but then so are many things we think, we have soft human minds, not one’s machine hard, we should not judge.

-For whatever reason the image struck me down a little.
+For whatever reason, the image struck me down a little.

 And so I looked at the picture and wondered if these words were by her hand, or as a joke by a friend, meant to mean something, the funeral of what had been love, love that turned bad, as bad as love can turn.
 Did I once wish her dead, her name like that?
-To be honest I did, but not for real, but only a lovers hate, but the worst hate there is.
+To be honest, I did, but not for real, but only lovers hate, but the worst hate there is.
 I know she felt the same.
 But we cannot judge.
 As I looked at it, that picture, going again and again, I wanted to know the truth of it, that it had nothing to do with me… but then a part of me would be disappointed, an admittance that reveals the puzzle of a once broken heart, and I marvel at this, no bad thing to be rejected, but only a noble flaw.